LaurieLonecrow/RN_MVP/README.md

 The provided code is meant to be used for practice.

-Run this project code by cloning this repo locally and running `npm install` followed by `npm start`.
-If developing on an Iphone, also follow the directions above to download the expo app.
-Npm start will run the local build and provide you with a QR code that will serve on your mobile and will update automagically with changes made to the code.
+Run this project by cloning this repo locally and running `npm install` followed by `npm start`.
+If developing on an Iphone, also follow the directions above to download the [Expo App](https://expo.dev).  `npm start` will run the local build and provide you with a QR code that will spin up the serve on your mobile device, which will update automagically with changes made to the code.

-Please note that dependency mismatches could lead to errors here, even if the provided code itself still works and is correct.